Yasi92/read-and-recommend/testing.md

 - After submitting a review, scroll down the page and make sure your review is displayed in the review section with correct data.
 - Check if the time for the added review is shown in a format of time ago properly.
 - Check a book with more than 4 reviews and make sure the reviews are displayed in slices of 4 and the "Load More" button is shown underneath the reviews.
-- Click on the "Load More" button and make sure more reviews in slices of 4 will be displayed and that the button fades out once there are no more reviews to display..
+- Click on the "Load More" button and make sure more reviews in slices of 4 will be displayed and that the button fades out once there are no more reviews to display.
 - Check a book with less than 4 reviews and make sure all the reviews are displayed and the "Load More" button does not show.
 - Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.